dylanfair/checklist/README.md

 # checklist

-Yet another todo TUI app, meant to be used regardless of terminal size.
+Yet another todo TUI app (I know), meant to be used regardless of terminal size.

 ## Installation